ivan-mihailov/Google_Dataflow_Big_Query_Pipeline/README.md

 # Google_Dataflow_Big_Query_Pipeline
-Repo for Data Engineer Toy Project
+Repo for Data Engineer Personal Project

-## Toy Project Description
+## Project Description

-Create a pipeline in Dataflow that reads data from a csv file, applies transformations, and inserts resulting data into Bigquery table.
+Create a pipeline in Dataflow that reads data from a csv file, applies transformations, and inserts resulting data into BigQuery table.

 ___Pipeline requirements are as follows:___